-The IPPs were allowed to go forward with their California Unfair Competition Law and rule of reason Cartwright Act claims involving three vertical conspiracies (one between Pool and each Manufacturer Defendant), to the extent that the claims were predicated on a national market.9 The IPPs were also allowed to go forward with their Arizona Antitrust Act claims of three vertical conspiracies, to the extent that the claims were predicated on a national market, and their Arizona Antitrust Act claim of attempted monopolization against Pool.10 The Court also found that IPPs stated a claim under the Florida Deceptive and Unfair Trade Practices Act based on their allegations of attempted monopolization (by Pool) and three vertical conspiracies (one between Pool and each Manufacturer Defendant), to the extent that the claims were predicated on a national market.11 In addition, the Court found that IPPs stated a claim under the Missouri
+The Court allowed IPPs to go forward with their Unfair Competition Law and rule of reason Cartwright Act claims involving three vertical conspiracies (one between Pool and each Manufacturer Defendant), to the extent that the claims were predicated on a national market.13 The Court also allowed IPPs to go forward with their Arizona Antitrust Act claims of three vertical conspiracies, to the extent that the claims were predicated on a national market, and their Arizona Antitrust Act claim of attempted monopolization against Pool.14 The Court also found that IPPs stated a claim under the Florida Deceptive and Unfair Trade Practices Act based on their allegations of attempted monopolization by Pool and three vertical conspiracies, to the extent that the claims were predicated on a national market.15 In addition, the Court found that IPPs stated a claim under the Missouri Merchandising Practices Act based on the same allegations.16 IPPs then filed their Third Amended Class Action Complaint (TCAC), which omitted the claims the Court dismissed.17

+- 11 Id. at 19-20.

+- 12 Id. at 37-38.

+- 13 Id. at 21-22.

+- 14 Id. at 25-26.

-- 8 R. Doc.
+10 R. Doc.
 250 at 37-38.

-- 9 Id. at 21-22.

-- 10 Id. at 25-26.

-- 11 Id. at 29-30.